The Flash. The Scarlet Speedster. The Crimson Comet. The Sultan of Speed. The Scarlet Knight. The Fastest Man Alive.

 - The Flash (1990) starring John Wesley Shipp.

 - The Flash (2014): Barry received his powers after being struck by lightning during a particle accelerator explosion in Central City, creating other metahumans for him to fight.
-Shipp and other actors from the first version have appeared in supporting roles.
+Shipp and other actors from the first version have appeared in supporting roles, and the 1990 show was fully integrated into the Arrowverse when Shipp's Flash appeared in the Elseworlds event.

 - Batman v Superman: Dawn of Justice: Two short cameos to lead into Justice League, one emerging from a dream sequence implying he was time-traveling to warn Bruce of something, and another in security footage listed in secret files on metahumans where he stops a robbery while causing electrical spikes.